balenaltd/handbook/Scratch-Pad.md

 * Start an [issue in hq](https://github.com/resin-io/hq/issues) with the update request, with link to both the spreadsheet and the support conversation

-If a user is only asking for a small fleet update, then it seems currently acceptable to get them to give the URLs for the devices required and ping relevant device team members in the 'r/support' Flowdock channel using Front tagging.
+If a user is only asking for a small fleet update, then it seems currently acceptable to get them to give the URLs for the devices required, start a thread in flowdock as usual from the support sidebar, and make a "#deviceupdate" note on it, so proper notifications are sent.

 ## 1. Checking Disk Space Usage